 At UVA, we provide minimally invasive surgical services for infants, children and adolescents using the daVinci® robot-assisted surgical system.
 This system is well-suited for complex intra-abdominal procedures and reconstructive urological surgery.

-Our pediatric urologist Sean Corbett, MD is a recognized leader in the field of urology and robotic-assisted minimally invasive urologic surgery.
+Our pediatric urologists are recognized leaders in the field of urology and robotic-assisted minimally invasive urologic surgery.

 What Conditions Does it Treat?

 The da Vinci system can be used in infants as young as 3-4 months of age.
 Some of the conditions currently treated with robotic-assisted surgery include:

 - Urinary tract obstruction

 - Vesicoureteral reflux

 - Urinary and bowel incontinence from neurological conditions

 The da Vinci robotic system helps surgeons perform complex procedures, usually through three small incisions.
 Children benefit from this type of surgery over the traditional surgical approaches for a number of reasons, including:

 - Less pain

 - Shorter hospital stays and quicker recovery time (children are often back to their normal activity levels within a week)